fasibio/micropuzzle/Readme.md

 This snippet you can include into your Microfrontends. [example](./externalServices/footer/):
 - See generation Script (`genTypes`) at [package.json](./externalServices/footer/package.json)

-This Code snippet will also have enum MicropuzzleFrontends where you find all keys from you [frontends.yaml](/config/frontends.yaml)
+This Code snippet will also have enum MicropuzzleFrontends where you find all keys from your [frontends.yaml](/config/frontends.yaml)